-Following is a list of chemicals to avoid during pregnancy and while breastfeeding in hair care products, why it’s best to avoid them, how to identify the ingredients on product labels, and options that are better for you and your baby.
+To help you make the best decisions while pregnant or breastfeeding, here’s a list of the most common toxic hair product ingredients to avoid as well as why it’s best to avoid them.
+Of course, we don’t just want to warn you, so we also share how to identify the ingredients on product labels, and options that are better for you and your baby.

 Synthetic fragrance ingredients are ubiquitous in conventional hair care.
 Even some products labeled “unscented” contain synthetic fragrance to mask the scent of other ingredients.
 Fragrance in hair care is usually a chemical cocktail of several ingredients, including phthalates and industrial solvents.

 How to I.D: Identifying synthetic fragrance ingredients to look out for in hair products can be tricky.
 As a product's "fragrance" recipe is considered proprietary, it can be a catch all word for muliptle hidden toxins.
 Avoid products when you see terms like “parfum” and “perfume” on the label and see if the product label makes note of natural fragrance ingredients.

 When in doubt, trust your nose.
 If a product smells like something that could not have come from nature, it probably didn’t.
 Many hair care products now are free from artificial fragrances and use natural botanicals for scent.

 While fragrance is (more often then not) found in every beauty product from face wash to hairspray, it is also the easiest to identify on a label.
 Here are some of North Authentic experts' favorite fragrance free hair products.